loloof64/Chess-Board-Component-Sveltejs/README.md

 * playMove({startFile, startRank, endFile, endRank, promotion = 'q'}): Tries to play the given move on the component, only if the current player is defined as an external user.
 Returns a Promise.
 All coordinates, integers, start from 0 (file 0 = 'A', rank 0 = '1').
 Valid promotion values are 'q', 'r', 'b' and 'n'.
 * setPositionAndLastMove({positionFen, fromFileIndex, fromRankIndex, toFileIndex, toRankIndex}) : you can set up the position and last move arrow, ** if the game is not in progress ** (otherwise won't have any effect).
 Particularly useful for history managers.
 * stop(): we stop the game.
+* gameIsInProgress(): returns a boolean telling us if the game is in progress, or no game is running.

 ### Events